 I had the pleasure of meeting Clare when we visited England a few years ago shortly after her book came out.
 I have been a fan of her work for so long and finally getting to connect in person was a dream come true.
 This book is one of my very favorites and I have gifted it to every single gardener in my life.
 In addition to covering everything you need to know about growing and enjoying homegrown flowers all year long, the abundance of beautiful photos will keep you glued to the pages from beginning to end.
 This book is a must add to your flower library!

 Monty Don has such a gift for teaching and storytelling and I’ve looked to him as a mentor since I first started growing.
 He has authored 18 books on gardening and is probably the most well known and respected gardener in the world for good reason.
 The Complete Gardener is hands down, my all-time favorite gardening book ever!
 This book has been my go-to source of information and inspiration for nearly 20 years.
 One of the most comprehensive gardening books available, it’s packed with everything you need to know to garden organically, including composting, soil health, hedges, perennials, growing your own food … this book covers it all.
-This year, Monty released an extensively revised new edition that is even better than the original.
+In 2021, Monty released an extensively revised new edition that is even better than the original.

 Floral design books